Augusto da Costa

-Augusto da Costa (22 October 1920 - 1 March 2004), sometimes known as just Augusto, was a Brazilian footballer who played for the Brazil national football team.
-He captained the Brazil team to the 1950 FIFA World Cup final leading them to become the runners-up of the tournament after losing to Uruguay.
+Augusto da Costa (22 October 1920 - 1 March 2004), sometimes known as just Augusto, was a Brazilian footballer who played as a defender.
+He captained the Brazil national team to the 1950 FIFA World Cup final leading them to become the runners-up of the tournament after losing to Uruguay.
 He was born in Rio de Janeiro.
 He started his career in 1936, with São Cristóvão, leaving the club in 1944.
-In 1945 he joined Vasco, retiring in 1954.
+In 1945 he joined to Vasco da Gama, retiring in 1954.
 He played 18 games for the Brazil national team and scored one goal.